-Work Experience-Fashion Design
+Work Experience-Fashion Design 149 hours laboratory

-Corequisite: Concurrent enrollment in at least one additional course in the discipline.
+Corequisite: Concurrent enrollment in at least one additional course in the discipline Grading: letter grade or pass/no pass

-This course is Vocational learning experiences through employment (onthe-job, paid or non-paid) directly related to the industry.
+This course is Vocational learning experiences through employment (on- the-job, paid or non-paid) directly related to the industry.
+Transferable to CSU

-Work Experience-Fashion Design
+FD 73 3.0 units Work Experience-Fashion Design 225 hours laboratory

-Corequisite: Concurrent enrollment in at least one additional course in the discipline.
+Corequisite: Concurrent enrollment in at least one additional course in the discipline Grading: letter grade or pass/no pass

-This course is Vocational learning experiences through employment (onthe-job, paid or non-paid) directly related to the industry.
+This course is Vocational learning experiences through employment (on- the-job, paid or non-paid) directly related to the industry.
+Transferable to CSU

-Fashion Prediction/Promotion: Crit View
+Fashion Prediction/Promotion: Crit View 18 hours lecture

-This course presents techniques for critical viewing of fashion prediction and promotion services including services which may include Video Fashion Monthly, Video Fashion News, National Association of Men's Sportswear Buyers, California Apparel News, Daily News Record, Fashion News Report and Ready to Wear
+This course presents techniques for critical viewing of fashion prediction and promotion services including services which may include Video Fashion Monthly, Video Fashion News, National Association of Men's Sportswear Buyers, California Apparel News, Daily News Record, Fashion News Report and Ready To Wear Report.

-Report.